ned14/ISO_POSIX_standards_stuff/Readme.txt

 The files and data contained herein relate to the N1527 proposal (Latency Reducing Memory Allocation) for the C programming language.

 For more information see http://mallocv2.wordpress.com/

+There are TWO branches, master and ISO_TS_pre. master reflects N1527 as submitted to the March 2011 London meeting, whereas ISO_TS_pre reflects work done since the March 2011 meeting.

 Proposal/*: This contains the LaTeX files and Word files used to generate the proposal document.